jameshanlon/jameshanlon.github.io/content/hex-processor.md

 then lowering the tree to machine instructions:

 - Parse the program to form an abstract syntax tree.
-- Walk the tree to populate a symbol table with names occuring in the program.
+- Walk the tree to populate a symbol table with names occurring in the program.
 - Walk the tree to propagate constant values within expressions.
 - Walk the tree to transform expressions into a canonical form.
 - Walk the tree to generate a sequence of intermediate machine instructions.